 How Long Does The Dissolution Process Take

 Our Family Law Team excels at steering our clients through the distress that a break up can present.
 Your Ashmans Solicitor will advise you on the most effective and efficient process for you.
 Therefore taking your individual circumstances into account.
-We offer and intelligent, sensitive, pragmatic approach, and a highly specialised service that is tailored to meet your and your family’s needs.
+We offer and intelligent, sensitive, pragmatic approach.
+Above all a highly specialised service.
+Individualy tailored to meet your and your family’s needs.
 We would encourage you to come and see us for an initial meeting to discuss your option.

 Civil Partnership Dissolution and Financial Matters